martinResearch/PySparseLP/readme.md

 # To Do

-* translate from Matlab ot python the ADMM methods from [https://github.com/nmchaves/admm-for-lp](https://github.com/nmchaves/admm-for-lp)
+* translate from Matlab to python the ADMM methods from [https://github.com/nmchaves/admm-for-lp](https://github.com/nmchaves/admm-for-lp)
-* test chambolle pock methods with linesearch from  https://github.com/xiamengqi2012/ChambollePockLinesearchtranslate and translate to python
+* translate from Matlab to pytohn the chambolle pock method from [PDHD](https://www.cs.umd.edu/~tomg/projects/pdhg/)
 * add automatic constraint checking if we provide a feasible solution from the beginning.
 It will help debugging constraints.
 * convert to python the matlab implementation of the LP solver based on improved version of champolle-pock called [Adaptive Primal-Dual Hybrid Gradient Methods](https://arxiv.org/abs/1305.0546) available [here](https://www.cs.umd.edu/~tomg/projects/pdhg/)
 * create a cython binding for LPsparse [1] using scipy.sparse matrices for the interface and adding the possibility to compute the convergence curve by providing the problem known solution to the solver or by adding the possibility to define a callback to a python function.